bgamari/ghc-wiki-import/intrinsic-superclasses.md

 Note that explicit `Functor` instances do not have a default implementation of `fmap` (that being rather the point of such instances), but that explicit `Applicative` and `Monad` would, under this proposal.

-### Requirement 3: The most local definition is the definition.
+### Requirement 3: A member's most local definition is its definition.